SecurFi/PoC/README.md

 # PoC

-You may utilize these demonstrative PoCs for local debugging as well as proof generation.
+You may utilize these demonstrative PoCs for local debugging as well as generating the proof of exploit.

-## Quickstart
+## Generate the proof via [0xHacked Online Tool](https://www.0xhacked.com/tool).

+Submit your PoC file on [0xHacked Online Tool](https://www.0xhacked.com/tool) and download the proof upon completion.
+It usually takes minutes.

+## Generate the proof via [zkProver](https://github.com/0xHackedLabs/zkProver)

 ### Prerequisite